-Later in the second year of training, candidates apply skills in evaluating the utility of psychological instruments and techniques based on their psychometric properties to measures of personality and behavioral/emotional functioning in PSY 786 Assessment of Personality and Social-Emotional Functioning for Intervention.
+Later in the assessment sequence, candidates apply skills in evaluating the utility of psychological instruments and techniques based on their psychometric properties to measures of personality and behavioral/emotional functioning in PSY 786 Assessment of Personality and Social-Emotional Functioning for Intervention.
 Similarly, they are required to apply theory and rationale in selecting, administering, scoring, and interpreting measures of behavioral and emotional functioning based on referral questions and student needs and to recognize the strengths and limitations of measures when used with diverse populations.

-At the end of the second year or early in the third year of training, candidates continue to learn and to use methods of assessment; however, the focus shifts to one of integration of data with the goal of effectively communicating assessment results and planning for recommendations and intervention.
-In PSY 792 Comprehensive Data-Based Assessment: Integrated Report, candidates utilize knowledge from previous assessment courses and demonstrate proficiency in determining critical information from a referral packet as a guide in planning an appropriate assessment battery to address all areas of concern about candidates.
+Candidates continue to learn and to use methods of assessment as they move into the final assessment courses; however, the focus shifts to one of integration of data with the goal of effectively communicating assessment results and planning for recommendations and intervention.
+In PSY 792 Comprehensive Data-Based Assessment: Integrated Report, candidates utilize knowledge from previous assessment courses and demonstrate proficiency in determining critical information from a referral packet as a guide in planning an appropriate assessment battery to address all areas of concern about students.
 They also are provided comprehensive assessment data on a student and are required to interpret the data and to generate a comprehensive psychological report.

-To enhance and to extend these skills further, trainees are provided multiple opportunities to employ a variety of assessment measures and procedures in applied settings through the second and third year practicum courses, PSY 800 Practicum in School Psychology: School-Based and PSY 805 Practicum in School Psychology: Applied Skills, respectively.
+To enhance and to extend these skills further, trainees are provided multiple opportunities to employ a variety of assessment measures and procedures in applied settings through the practicum courses, PSY 800 Practicum in School Psychology: School-Based and PSY 805 Practicum in School Psychology: Applied Skills.
 In the first practicum experience, PSY 800, candidates utilize skills in data collection and aggregation, as well as visual presentation of data using technology, while working within a MTSS framework as they collaborate with problem-solving teams to meet the needs of diverse students.
 They also administer and score various standardized assessment measures for the purpose of educational decision-making and planning.
-In the third-year field-based experience, PSY 805, closely supervised candidates plan and conduct or participate in conducting assessment batteries on referred cases, integrate data, generate comprehensive written psychological reports, and provide or participate in providing feedback to parents and teachers.
+In the second field-based experience, PSY 805, closely supervised candidates plan and conduct or participate in conducting assessment batteries on referred cases, integrate data, generate comprehensive written psychological reports, and provide or participate in providing feedback to parents and teachers.